tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

     **Answer:** List the columns to sort by in a comma-separated list.

-* Can you use a list to tell Pandas to sort some columns by ascending values and others by descending values?
+* Can you use a list to tell Pandas to sort some columns by ascending values, and others by descending values?

     **Answer:** Yes.
 The `ascending` parameter can be used to sort columns by ascending values.
 The default value is `True`. `False` will sort in descending order.
 The `ascending` parameter accepts a list of Boolean responses when data is sorted by more than one column.